 After meeting with your advisor and considering what the project should look like if completed successfully, you are required to write a more in-depth proposal.
 This too is a formal document but it includes more written material to justify your desired study.
 There is no exact length for this piece of writing as different disciplines may require (or suggest) you aim for a range of pages.
 You should review a couple of dissertation examples at your school’s library or get one written by a professional academic writer.
 The structure of the proposal should follow your prospectus but expand on each of the major sections we described above.
 Since it is your own work, you can certainly use the prospectus as the foundation for the proposal, but you should be mindful that the quality of writing will always be under scrutiny.
 So, rather than simply cutting and pasting large portions of your text, try to rewrite the majority of it so that the language is more concise and clear.

 You can see that the two are different and need as much equal attention as possible.
 It’s a really good idea to seek out professional discipline help early in the year to ensure you don’t get on the wrong track and then have to redo any of your hard work.
-A reliable professional service, like our own, has dozens of experts waiting to answer questions, provide resources, and help you write the discipline so that it surpasses the highest standards.
+A reliable professional service, like our own, has dozens of experts waiting to answer questions, provide resources, and do my dissertation for me so that it surpasses the highest standards.